Discrete holography and density of states in the crossover from hyperbolic to Euclidean lattices: Conclusions and Outlook

-Beyond providing insight into curvature-driven spectral and correlation effects, our results have practical implications for numerical and experimental realizations of hyperbolic lattices.
-The exponential growth of number of sites with graph diameter is a major obstacle in the simulation and experimental realization of purely hyperbolic lattices.
-However, our findings show that essential boundary physics, such as those relevant to holographic dualities, can be faithfully reproduced in lattices with a controlled amount of Euclidean defects.
+Our findings show that essential boundary physics, such as those relevant to holographic dualities, can be faithfully reproduced in lattices with small vertex numbers and a controlled amount of Euclidean defects.
 This constitutes a promising way to emulate boundary observables of hyperbolic lattices without requiring to construct pure hyperbolic lattices, which are computationally and experimentally expensive to build.